isomerpages/moe-hougangsec/_quick-links/For Students/2023 Prelim Exam Timetable.md

 ---
 Dear Sec 4 & 5 Hougeans,

-Below is the adprelim exam timetable for your reference:
+Below is the addendum of the prelim exam timetable for your reference:
 [HS-2023-146 Addendum Prelim Exam Cover Letter and Timetable](/files/Timetables/hs-2023-146%20addendum%20prelim%20exam%20cover%20letter%20and%20timetable.pdf)

 **Addendum**